 Dragon Boat Festival is no exception to the Chinese festivals steeped in superstition to ensure people’s safety and fortune.
 Legend has it that the baby born at this festival will do harm to his or her parents.

 Very auspicious or ominous activities should be avoided during the Dragon Boat Festival.
-The wedding ceremony, registering for marriage, engaging is definitely a no-no. Likewise, opening ceremony, constructing, sprucing up houses, going to the hospital and visiting a patient is supposed to be avoided too.
+Wedding ceremonies, registering for marriage, and getting engaged is definitely a no-no. Likewise, opening ceremonies, constructing, sprucing up houses, going to the hospital, and visiting a patient is supposed to be avoided too.

-Experiencing many and varied Chinese traditions during Dragon Boat Festival.
-Do not hesitate to immerse yourself into this time-honored Chinese festival and catch all the boating action.
+Experience many and varied Chinese traditions during the Dragon Boat Festival.
+Do not hesitate to immerse yourself in this time-honored Chinese festival and catch all the boating action.

-Where: Nam Van Lake Nautical Centre, Lago Nam Van, Macau
+Where: Nam Van Nautical Centre, Lago Nam Van, Macau

 How much: Free admission

 For more information, check the event’s official website